-Before delving into the topic of theranostics, Dr. Koo introduces SNMMI, a society representing over 15,000 technologists, physicians from multiple specialties, and scientists.
+Before delving into the topic of theranostics, Dr. Koo introduces the Society of Nuclear Medicine and Molecular Imaging (SNMMI), a society representing over 15,000 technologists, physicians from multiple specialties, and scientists.
 Their flagship publication, The Journal of Nuclear Medicine (JNM), has an impact factor of 6.646, and is the fifth highest-ranked journal in impact factor out of 125 journals in the medical imaging category.
 Additionally, there were 22,728 citations to JNM in 2016.

 Nuclear Imaging and Medicine